developer-onizuka/n8n-ollama/Readme.md

 Type message and send it.
 So, you can find the picture as following and it means your workfrow works:<br><br>
 <img src="https://github.com/developer-onizuka/n8n-ollama/blob/main/n8n-prompt.png" width="720">

-# 6. Google Search Agent
+# 6. AI Agent node with tools

 I'll begin by explaining how LLMs and tools work together.Many LLMs, especially modern models like GPT-4 and Gemini, support a feature called Function Calling or Tool Calling.
 Here's how this process works:<br>
 - First, in an n8n AI agent node, you connect tool nodes such as SerpApi.
 This action tells the LLM about the tool's functions (e.g., Google Search) and its required arguments (e.g., a query).<br>